 Splunk Enterprise Security requires a 64-bit OS install on all search heads and indexers.
 For the list of supported operating systems, browsers, and file systems, see System requirements for use of Splunk Enterprise on-premises in the Splunk Enterprise Installation Manual.

-Use this table to determine the compatibility of the Enterprise Security versions and Splunk platform versions.
+Use this table to determine the compatibility of the Enterprise Security versions and Splunk Enterprise versions.

 For the details on how to upgrade Splunk Enterprise, and also the Splunk products version compatibility matrix, see About upgrading to 8.0 READ THIS FIRST in the Splunk Enterprise Installation Manual